mattia1917/stuckonmysofa/README.md

 ## What is StuckOnMySofa?

-StuckOnMySofa helps you decide what to read next when you are stuck on your sofa and cannot choose.
+StuckOnMySofa helps you decide what to read next when you are stuck on your sofa choosing for good comics watchinng reviews instead of reading.

-You can either search by title — "find me something like Watchmen" — or describe what you are in the mood for — "dark political superhero adult" — and the system will recommend the best matching comics and graphic novels from its dataset of over 15,000 titles.
+You can either search by title — "find me something like Watchmen" — or describe what you are in the mood for — "dark political" — and the system will recommend the best matching comics and graphic novels from its dataset of over 15,000 titles.

 The system uses **TF-IDF vectorization** and **cosine similarity** — core data mining techniques covered in this course — to compare titles based on their genre, themes, audience, and content tags.